nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 | `*`      | expert user    | see a graph with the students’ performances from this semester and previous semesters | compare the overall performance of my students from this semester and last semester               |
 | `*`      | expert user    | have an export function that allows me to export data from the app to an excel sheet  | easily transfer student data from the app to excel sheet if my higher ups require it              |

 *{More to be added}*

 ### Use cases

 (For all use cases below, the **System** is the `CLIpboard` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Edit a student's information**
+<h3>Use case 1: Add a new course</h3>

+**Preconditions: User is on the Course Page**

 **MSS**

-1. User requests to list students
-2. CLIpboard shows a list of students
-3. User requests to edit a specific student in the list
+1. User requests to add a new course into the list
-4. CLIpboard updates the particulars of the student
+2. CLIpboard updates the list with a new course

     Use case ends.

+<h3>Use case 2: Edit an existing course</h3>

+**Preconditions: User is on the Course Page**

+**MSS**

+1. User requests to edit an existing course in the list
+2. CLIpboard updates the course with the new name provided by the user

+    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty

+    * 1a1.
+CLipboard shows an error message.

       Use case ends.

-* 3a.
-The student does not exist in the list
+* 1b.
+The course index does not exist in the list

-    * 3a1.
+    * 1b1.
 CLipboard shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: Delete a student**
+<h3>Use case 3: Delete en existing course</h3>

+**Preconditions: User is on the Course Page**

 **MSS**

-1. User requests to list students
-2. CLIpboard shows a list of students
-3. User requests to delete a specific student in the list
+1. User requests to delete a course in the list
-4. CLIpboard deletes the student
+2. CLIpboard updates the course list without the course

     Use case ends.

 **Extensions**

+* Similar to UC2 extension

+<h3>Use case 4: Add a new student</h3>

+**Preconditions: User is on the Student Page**

+**MSS**

+1. User requests to add a new student into the list
+2. CLIpboard adds the particulars of the student into the list

+    Use case ends.

+**Extensions**

-* 2a.
+* 1a.
 The list is empty
+  * 1a1.
+CLIpboard shows an error message.

     Use case ends.

-* 3a.
-The given index is invalid
+* 1b.
+A student with the same student ID already exists

-    * 3a1.
+    * 1b1.
 CLIpboard shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: Leave a note under a student's profile**
+<h3>Use case 5: Edit an existing student's information</h3>

+**Preconditions: User is on the Student Page**

 **MSS**

-1. User requests to list students
-2. CLIpboard shows a list of students
-3. User requests to add a note under a specific student in the list
+1. User requests to edit a specific student in the list
-4. CLIpboard updates the particulars of the student to include the note
+2. CLIpboard updates the particulars of the student

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty
+* Similar to UC2 extension, for student index

+<h3>Use case 6: Delete a student</h3>

+**Preconditions: User is on the Student Page**

+**MSS**

+1. User requests to delete a specific student in the list
+2. CLIpboard deletes the student

     Use case ends.

+**Extensions**

+* Similar to UC2 extension, for student index

+**Use case 7: Update a remark under a student's profile**

+**Preconditions: User is on the Student Page**

+**MSS**

-* 3a.
-The student does not exist in the list
+3. User requests to update a remark under a specific student in the list

-    * 3a1.
-CLipboard shows an error message.
+4. CLIpboard updates the particulars of the student to the new remark

-      Use case resumes at step 2.
+    Use case ends.

+**Extensions**

+* Similar to UC2 extension, for student index

 *{More to be added}*